-- the nature of the alleged incident(s), including: whether a crime may have been committed and/or whether HSB has been displayed - the ages of the children involved - the developmental stages of the children involved - any power imbalance between the children - if the alleged incident is a one-off or a sustained pattern of abuse - that sexual violence and sexual harassment can take place within intimate personal relationships between peers - are there ongoing risks to the victim, other children, adult students or school or college staff? and - other related issues and wider context, including any links to child sexual exploitation and child criminal exploitation.
+• the nature of the alleged incident(s), including: whether a crime may have been committed and/or whether HSB has been displayed are there ongoing risks to the victim, other children, adult students or school or college staff? and other related issues and wider context, including any links to child sexual exploitation and child criminal exploitation.